Nuclear Magnetic Resonance in Organic Chemistry

 Peak Integration

-The peak integration in an NMR spectrum is the area under the peak.
-It is proportional to the number of nuclei that give rise to the peak.
-Peak integration can be used to determine the relative amounts of different types of nuclei in the molecule.
+Peak integration in an NMR spectrum is the area under a peak, proportional to the number of nuclei contributing to that peak.
+It determines the relative amounts of different nuclei in the molecule.

 Signal Assignment

-Signal assignment is the process of determining which peaks in an NMR spectrum correspond to which nuclei in the molecule.
-This can be done by using 2D NMR experiments, by using chemical shift tables, and by using other spectroscopic techniques.
+Signal assignment identifies which peaks correspond to specific nuclei.
+This is achieved using 2D NMR experiments, chemical shift tables, and other spectroscopic techniques.

 Applications